vertica/vertica-containers/vertica-kafka-scheduler/README.md

 For a sample configuration file, see [example.conf](example.conf) in this repository.

-### Scheduler components
+#### Scheduler components

 Vertica recommends that you create a scheduler and define its components as a separate step from launching the scheduler.
-This ensures that the scheduler configuration persists in the event of a power outage or other system failure.
+This ensures that the scheduler configuration persists in the event of planned or unplanned system downtime.

 A scheduler requires the following components:
-- `scheduler`: The scheduler itself
+- `scheduler`: The scheduler itself.
-- `target`: The Vertica table that receives the streaming data
+- `target`: The Vertica table that receives the streaming data.
-- `load-spec`: Defines the parser for the streaming data
+- `load-spec`: Defines the parser for the streaming data.
-- `cluster`: Details about the Kafka server
+- `cluster`: Details about the Kafka server.
-- `source`: A Kafka topic that sends data to Vertica
+- `source`: A Kafka topic that sends data to Vertica.
-- `microbatch`: Combines each of the preceding components into a single COPY statement that the Scheduler executes to load data into Vertica
+- `microbatch`: Combines each of the preceding components into a single COPY. statement that the Scheduler executes to load data into Vertica.

 > **NOTE**
 > Additionally, the scheduler container includes the `statistics` component.
-This component queries the [stream_microbatch_history table](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/KafkaTables/stream_microbatch_history.htm) for runtime statistics.
+This component does not configure the scheduler&mdash;it queries the [stream_microbatch_history table](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/KafkaTables/stream_microbatch_history.htm) for runtime statistics.

 The following command returns a list of all available options for a component: